-This is characterized by the growth of tumors in various parts of the body.
+Von Hippel-Lindau is the growth of tumors in various parts of the body.
 Many tumors will grow in the central nervous system and are often benign but made of blood vessels.
 Medically known as hemangioblastomas, these tumors can start growing in the retina, brain, and spinal cord.

-Microcephaly is a very rare condition that is seen immediately at birth, and sometimes even before birth.
-The head becomes smaller than the normal baby’s head at birth.
-Many believe that the disease is caused by exposure to hazardous substances while the baby is in the uterus, such as radiation, or genetic problems.
+Microcephaly is a very rare condition that is seen immediately at birth and sometimes even before birth.
+The head becomes smaller than the usual baby’s head at birth.

 PNP is a rare autoimmune bullous disease that causes blistering.
 Keratinocytes are separate from one another, leaving gaps.
 Many times the gap becomes filled with fluid peel, leaving skin raw and open to infection.
 These blisters usually appear in the mouth, throat, lips, and random places on the skin.

-Morgellons itself as a disease is poorly understood that some doctors seem to believe this is a chronic infectious disease.
-The disease is classified by biting, itching, or crawling sensations, filaments growing from the skin, and skin lesions, as well as memory loss, and fatigue.
-There are no known drug or effective treatment for Morgellons.
+Morgellons is poorly understood, and some doctors seem to believe this is a chronic infectious disease.
+The disease has symptoms like biting, itching, or crawling sensations, filaments growing from the skin, skin lesions, memory loss, and fatigue.
+There are no known drugs or effective treatments for Morgellons.

 Why do you need to choose the United States for your rare disease clinical trials?

-Here are the following advantages of conducting clinical trials in the United States compared with other regions.
+Here are the following advantages to conduct clinical trials in the United States compared with other regions.